AWS EC2 Storage

 • Instance store volume

-• can only be attached to an EC2 instance only when an instance is launched.
+• can only be attached to an EC2 instance when the instance is launched.

 • cannot be detached and reattached to a different instance.